Do you know what to include on a business card?

 Remember, your business card is an extension of your brand.
 The first thing to include is your logo and tagline.
 These convey your business identity to the holder of the card.

 Ensure your brand is instantly recognizable.
 Do it with the creative use of shapes, colors, and words.
 Each of those elements form the heart of your branding.
 The goal here is to ensure you're associated with (and remembered for) your brand.

 2. Name and Functional Job Title

 Seems obvious, doesn’t it?
 But many people get this wrong.
 First the name.
-If your name is David but prefer to be called Dave or even Steve (for some odd reason), put the latter on your card, not the former.
+If your name is David, but you go by Dave, put the latter on your card, not the former.
 A business card isn’t meant to provide your genealogical information.

 By the time I go home, I'm not sure what the person's job was or why I should call.
 Looking at a card from John, the Founder of Video Masters, for example, doesn't tell me much.
 “Was John a videographer?
 A video editor?
 A script writer?
 Oh, I forgot."
 Trash!

-John Smith, Videographer & Co-Founder.
+John Smith, Videographer & Co-Founder